-Enrollment caps, expected enrollments, and enrollment preferences are used by students in selecting courses during preregistration.
+Expected class size, enrollment limit, and enrollment preferences are used by students when selecting courses during pre-registration.

-Enrollment caps may not be added or lowered after preregistration for the semester.
+An enrollment limit may not be lowered after pre-registration for the semester, per faculty legislation.

-If you have an enrollment cap, you should also include enrollment preference information—who has priority for spaces if the course over-enrolls.
+You must state enrollment preferences—who has priority for spaces if the course over-enrolls.

-When determining whether or not to offer a course pass/fail, it may be helpful to consult with unit chairs or colleagues.
+When determining whether or not to offer a course with the pass/fail option, it may be helpful to consult with unit Chairs or colleagues.